Jack-H-Buckner/StateSpaceSciML.jl/docs/src/NutsAndBolts.md

 # UDE model construction

 Some users may wish to access elements of a fitted model directly to create custom model visualizations, performance tests, or other applications not forseen by thr developers.
-To this end, we provide documentation of classes (Julia mutable structs) used by UniversalDiffEq.jl to build the NODE and UDE objects.
+To this end, we provide documentation of classes (Julia mutable structs) used by StateSpaceSciML.jl to build the NODE and UDE objects.
 The package is built around the `UDE` class which stores the data used to fit a model and instances of six submodel classes used to define the full model.

-UniversalDiffEq uses a state space modeling framework to define and fit NODE and UDE models.
+StateSpaceSciML uses a state space modeling framework to define and fit NODE and UDE models.
 State space models are a class of time series models that describe a time series data with a process model that describes the dynaics of a sequence of unobserved state variables ``u_t`` a second observaiton model defines the relationship between the state variables ``u_t`` and the observations ``x_t``.
 The process model ``f`` predicts value of the state variables one step ahead
 ```math
 \hat{u}_{t+\Delta t } = f(u_t; t, \Delta t, \theta_{proc})
 ```